• Skip to primary navigation

 Main ingredients and substitutions

-• Soy yoghurt.
-Make sure that it's unflavoured and unsweetened.
+Soy yoghurt.
+Make sure that it's unflavored and unsweetened.

-• Nutritional yeast.
-Pretty much my favourite ingredient for adding 'cheesy' undertones to anything.
+Nutritional yeast.
+Pretty much my favorite ingredient for adding 'cheesy' undertones to anything.

-• Capers.
-This really gives the sandwich its distinctively authentic flavour.
+Capers.
+This really gives the sandwich its distinctively authentic flavor.
 You can also use finely chopped gherkins or olives.

 How to make a vegan 'tuna' sandwich